 Parameter VOC PAMAP2 CIFAR10

-Mutation change rate ρ_m 0.10 0.12 0.12
+Mutation change rate Qт 0.10 0.12 0.12

 Mutation probability P_m 0.3 0.3 0.3

 Initial Crossover probability $P_r(0)$ 0.3 0.4 0.3

 Population size N_p 60 50 100

-No of iterations N_g 30 60 120
+No of iterations $\hat{N_g}$ 30 60 120

 Population replacement rate Ω 0.02 0.03 0.02

-Training Parameters τ{params}
+Training Parameters τ {params}

 Training size per iteration 1 epoch 1/5 epoch 1/8 epoch

 Optimizer Adam Adam Adam

 Learning rate $1e^{-3}$ $1e^{-4}$ $1e^{-3}$

 Batch size 10 50 64

 Table 6.
-Algorithm parameters for DSE
+Algorithm Parameters for DSE

-with their symbol in Column 2.
-Columns 3, 4 and 5 are the respective parameter values used in the experiments for VOC, PAMAP2 and CIFAR-10.
+Once the clusters are defined, the next step is to perform the multi-objective evolutionary NAS using Algorithm 1 as defined in Section 6.
+Table 6 lists the values for all parameters of Algorithm 1.
+Column 1 shows the parameters along with their symbol in Column 2.
+Columns 3, 4, and 5 are the respective parameter values used in the experiments for VOC, PAMAP2, and CIFAR-10.

 To perform the measurements, required for Step 2 and Step 3 in our experimental study, for every application listed in Table 2, we first use Algorithm 2, explained in Section 7, to automatically derive two SBRS MoCs with different sets of adaptive attributes A. Then for every SBRS MoC, we design an executable application, performing the functionality of the SBRS MoC, and execute this application on the NVIDIA Jetson TX2 embedded platform [37].
-To implement the executable applications, we use the TensorRT Deep Learning library [38], providing state-of-the-art performance of deep learning inference on the NVIDIA Jetson TX2 embedded device [37], and custom C++ code.
+To implement the executable applications, we use the TensorRT DL library [38], providing state-of-the-art performance of DL inference on the NVIDIA Jetson TX2 embedded device [37], and custom C++ code.
 The TensorRT library is used to implement the functionality of CNN layers and edges.
 The custom C++ code implements the run-time adaptive functionality of the applications.

-10.2 Automated scenarios derivation
+10.2 Automated Scenarios Derivation

 The scenarios for all the applications were derived using a two step process.
 First, an exploration of the defined search space was performed using Algorithm 1.
 This exploration resulted in a pareto front, consisting of CNNs with evaluated objectives, such that an objective can not be improved further without worsening at least one other objective.
-Figure 9(a), Figure 9(b) and Figure 9(c) illustrate the pareto front for Pascal VOC, PAMAP2 and CIFAR-10, respectively.
+Figures 9(a), 9(b), and 9(c) illustrate the pareto front for Pascal VOC, PAMAP2, and CIFAR-10, respectively.
 These pareto fronts do not include memory evaluations to allow for a comprehensible visualization, since the actual pareto fronts created by Algorithm 1 are four dimensional.
 For the Pascal VOC dataset, which is an imbalanced set, the F1-score was used as the efficiency evaluation metric to compare the partially trained CNNs during the search.
 The exploration took 6 days with 8 GPUs for the image recognition application (i.e., Pascal VOC dataset).
-It took 2.5 days on 4 GPUs for the CIFAR-10 hours on 1 GPU for the HAR application (PAMAP2 dataset).
+It took 2.5 days on 4 GPUs for the CIFAR-10 dataset, and 10 hours on 1 GPU for the HAR application (PAMAP2 dataset).